-We have a 6 week programme framework with measurable KPI’s to enable us to monitor progress and outcomes.
-Where necessary, we will reassess the outcomes near the end and extend the if mentee requires additional time, or resources.
+We have a 6-week programme framework with measurable KPI’s to enable us to monitor progress and outcomes.
+Where necessary, we will reassess the outcomes near the end and extend engagement if mentee requires additional time, or resources.
 If required, we have access to external bodies such as Counselling and CAMHS.

 Part of the programme is called ‘Dreamcatchers’ where Mentors discuss with their mentee what they would like to do with their lives and work with them to try and achieve it.
 It could be employment using a specific skill they have, reviewing educational options or gaining confidence and empowering them to make better decisions.

 If you know of any young people who could benefit from our services, please contact us.